The aftermath of a vendor audit

 An Oracle/SAP audit isn’t the be-all-and-end-all you might think.
 It is, admittedly, a tough and challenging process.
 But perhaps it doesn’t need to be as challenging, with the knowledge there are people like us, ready to help you recover and rebuild once the battle’s done.

-You can learn more about the benefits of third-party support in our fact-book:
+You can learn more about the benefits of third-party support in this factsheet: